-So the next time you buy bud, remember that the color of your cannabis means about as much as a paint job on your car.
-A pop of color looks nice, but it won’t change the way you handle the product or how you feel when you’re done.
-And if you want strong, clean grown marijuana (regardless of color), stop by Karing Kind in North Boulder.
+So the next time you buy bud in Colorado, remember that the color of your cannabis means about as much as a paint job on your car.
+A pop of color looks nice, but it isn’t likely to change the way you handle the product or how you feel when you’re done.

 Karing Kind is Boulder’s First Recreational Marijuana Dispensary

 We strive to offer a top-tier experience every time you enter our store.
 Our extensive menu of clean-grown bud, award-winning budtenders, incredible deals, and the lowest marijuana tax rate in the state make us the perfect Colorado cannabis destination.